How Long Does Foreclosure Take in Florida?

 You have options beyond just waiting for the auction.
 Each one carries different tradeoffs for your credit, your timeline, and your wallet.

 - Short sale: Sell the house for less than what's owed, with lender approval.
-Takes 60-120 days and requires extensive paperwork.
+Timing depends on the servicer, investor, hardship package, valuation, junior liens, and foreclosure calendar.
 The lender may or may not waive the remaining deficiency balance.

 - Deed in lieu of foreclosure: You voluntarily transfer the deed to the lender.
-The credit hit is smaller (50-100 points vs. 100-160 for a full foreclosure).
-But the lender has to agree, and they won't accept it if there are other liens on the property.
+The lender has to agree, and it may reject the request if there are other liens or title problems.

-- Sell to a cash buyer before the auction: You can sell at any point before the foreclosure sale is finalized.
-A cash sale takes 7-14 days, pays off the mortgage at closing through the title company, and lets you keep any remaining equity.
-Your credit still takes a hit from the late payments, but you avoid the foreclosure itself appearing on your record.
+- Sell to a cash buyer before the auction: You can sell before the foreclosure sale is finalized if title, payoff, and closing documents can be completed in time.
+The title company pays off the mortgage at closing and you keep any remaining equity.
+Your credit may still be affected by the late payments, but selling can avoid a completed foreclosure sale if the timing works.

 - Loan modification: Contact your loan servicer about modifying the loan terms.
-This can work, but it takes months of back-and-forth and there's no guarantee of approval.
+This can work, but it takes months of back-and-forth and approval is not automatic.

 You Have Time to Sell